NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 void ble_cus_on_ble_evt(ble_cus_t * p_cus, ble_evt_t * p_ble_evt);
 ```

-We're now going to implement the ble_cus_on_ble_evt event handler in ble_custom_service.c.Upon entry its considered good practice to check that none of the pointers that we provided as arguments are NULL.
+We're now going to implement the ble_cus_on_ble_evt event handler in ble_cus.c.Upon entry its considered good practice to check that none of the pointers that we provided as arguments are NULL.

 ```c
 void ble_cus_on_ble_evt(ble_cus_t * p_cus, ble_evt_t * p_ble_evt)